algorithmiaio/dev-center/_pages/data/hosted.md

 - 'data://.algo/:author/:algoname/perm/:filename'

 If you need to access a collection from a specific algorithm, you can use the permanent collection.
-This allows users to generate output that is saved permanently as a result of running the algorithm.
-Unlike the Temporary Algorithm Collections, the data stored in the permanent is not cleared after one day.
+This allows users to generate output that is saved permanently as a result of running the algorithm, and is only accessible by that user.
+Unlike the Temporary Algorithm Collections, the data stored in the permanent collection is not cleared after one day.

 ### The Simplified Format